Residents Lane helps Waiheke residents board their preferred sailings and get home during especially busy times throughout the year.

 No, The Residents lane is only operational at the Auckland Downtown Ferry Terminal and Matiatia Wharf at Waiheke Island.

-Effective 21 December, customers without a Monthly Pass, 40-Trip Ticket or Off-Island Ticket will be required to carry the Residents Lane card to access the Residents Lane queue.
+Customers without a Monthly Pass, 40-Trip Ticket or Off-Island Ticket will be required to carry the Residents Lane card to access the Residents Lane queue.
 Customers who are not carrying their Residents Lane card will be directed to the general queue without exceptions.